Joelius300/dviz_hslu/REPORT.md

 3. Create rudimentary paper prototype during that meeting and sketch a guideline for a first real prototype
 4. Explore and analyze data to prepare the features that can be used to assist the target audience in their task
 5. Play around with Grafana to try out different chart types and ideas
-6. Create a more thought-out paper prototype and refine iteratively with feedback from same representative as well as professor
+6. Create a more thought-out paper prototype and refine iteratively with feedback from same representative and from our professor
 7. Create Streamlit & Plotly dashboard
     1. Data loading and preparation
     2. Layout with simple charts